aokdata/Solar_Power_Output_Time_Series/README.md

 Univariate time series analysis and modeling project of solar power output in the United States.

 # Business Overview
 The North American Electric Reliability Corporation (NERC) regulates the electrical grid in the United States, Canada, and the northern part of Baja California, Mexico.
-They have asked us to try to forecast solar output in order to help them manage the US grid better.
+They want to know how much power to expect from renewable sources so they can better prepare for power output variability.
+NERC has asked us to try to forecast solar output in order to help them manage the US grid better.

 # Data Overview
 Data for this project was taken from the U.S. Energy Information Administration's Electricy Data Browser.
 The data has monthly frequency from Jan 2001 to Dec 2022 of solar output in thousand megawatthours.
 Each row is a location with power output grouped by individual state, region, and US Total.